adoptium/temurin-build/md-docs/README.md

 `makejdk-any-platform.sh` is the entry point for building (Adopt) OpenJDK binaries.
 Building natively or in a docker container are both supported.
-This script (and its supporting scripts) have defaults, but you can override these as needed.
+This script (and its supporting scripts) have defaults, however, they can be overwritten as needed.
 The scripts will auto detect the platform and architecture it is running on and configure the OpenJDK build accordingly.
 The supporting scripts will also download and locally install any required dependencies for the OpenJDK build, e.g. The ALSA sound and Freetype font libraries.

-Many of the configuration options are passed through to the `configure` and `make` commands that OpenJDK uses to build binaries.
-Please see the appropriate _README-builds.html_ file for the OpenJDK source repository that you are building.
+Most configuration options are passed through to the `configure` and `make` commands that OpenJDK uses to build binaries.
+Refer to the _README-builds.html_ file for the OpenJDK source repository that you are building.

 **NOTE:** Usage can be found via `makejdk-any-platform.sh --help`.
 Here is the